 Memory Care – Assisted Living for Seniors with Dementia

 Memory Care is a special type of Assisted Living which supports seniors with dementia.
 These communities support the special needs of those who have cognitive deficits – specifically problems with memory and problems processing information.
-In Northeast Florida, there are a good number of Assisted Living communities where people with Dementia can be safe and supported.
+In Jacksonville Florida, there are a good number of Assisted Living communities where people with Dementia can be safe and supported.

 Dementia is an “umbrella” term used to describe a group of symptoms affecting memory, thinking, and social abilities severely enough to interfere with daily life.
 It isn't a specific disease, but several diseases can cause dementia.

 Although dementia generally involves memory loss, memory loss has different causes.
 Having memory loss alone doesn't mean you have dementia, although it's often one of the early signs of the condition.

 Alzheimer's disease is the most common type of progressive dementia in older adults, accounting for roughly 70% of all diagnosed dementias.